josephmate/josephmate.github.io/_posts/2020-02-24-deadlock-who-owns-the-lock.md

 Grabbing the read lock.
 Grabbing the write lock.
 ```
 The program makes no progress to the next println after that.
-It was deadlocked.
+It was deadlocked and the thread dump didn't show who owned the thing the main thread was waiting for.
 That must have been my bug (it wasn't)!

 # The Grim Realization
 I wanted to share what I learned by putting together this article.
 The first thing I needed was a sample deadlock that showed reeantrant locks dead locking and the standard out it produced: